alenia/aqiduck/README.md

-# AQIDuck (WIP)
+# AQIDuck
 ![Logo](assets/aqiduck.jpg)

-### This will:
+### Purpose:

 * Pull data from PurpleAir
 * Report to Slack about air quality and temperature based on the channel topic
-* Monitor AQI to let you know when it's safe to go outside or no longer safe to go outside
+* Monitor AQI to let you know when it's safe to go outside or no longer safe to go outside based on thresholds you set
+* Or Monitor AQI dynamically to let you know when AQI is trending up or down

 ### Future additions:

-* Pull data from Awair and Google Home (once Google Home becomes available for individual use)
-* Monitor temp on an outdoor and an indoor sensor to let you know when it's cool enough to open the windows to cool down the house
+* v2 will allow users to install the app on their slack instance from the app directory

+### Requirements:

+This version requires some minor devops knowledge and understanding of how to get a slackbot up and running

+* You must run the code off of some kind of server that has node on it
+* You must be able to create a slackbot and set up slackbot event subscriptions

 ### To install:

 * Pull the code down onto your server
 * Bundle running `yarn install` and run `yarn build-ts` to build the typescript files
 * Get a PurpleAir API Key
-* create a slackbot with the permissions `app_mentions:read`, `channels:read`, `chat:write`, `groups:read`
+* create a slackbot with the permissions `app_mentions:read`, `channels:read`, `chat:write`, `channels:history`, `groups:read`
 * Set up slack event subscriptions:
   - expose a port and calling: `./node_modules/.bin/slack-verify --secret [Signing secret] --port [you pick the port, default 3000]`
   - Put the URL of your app in the Event subscriptions part of the slack setup
   - You can find the signing secret in the basic information part of your slack setup
-  - Subscribe to the events `app_mention`, `channel_left`, `member_joined_channel`
+  - Subscribe to the events `app_mention`, `channel_left`, `member_joined_channel`, `message.channels`
   - cancel the `slack-verify` server so you can use that same port for the bot
 * Make sure you have all the environment variables set up listed in the example.env
-* Currently you have to setup the JSON and invite the slack user for your bot to all the channels before you start the server
 * Start the server using `node .` or running the `dist/index.js` file